rikster/officeworks/README.md

 * Unused or unecessary variables
 * Edge case bugs that are unhandled
 * Service architecture and circular patterns
+* Add notes for things you don't get to in a file or in the PR

-When renaming or moving files please consider the impact on readability of the diff in the resulting pull request.
+If renaming or moving files please consider the impact on readability of the diff in the resulting pull request.

 It would also be great to have a few automated unit/integration tests written, but feel free not to go overboard there.